shahar69/teamops/docs/money_bots.md

 ## Audit trail

 Profile changes, job deletions, and content runs are logged to the existing audit table so leadership can review usage.

+## Scheduling dashboard

+The Money Bots UI includes a **Publishing schedule** panel that groups upcoming deliveries by platform and status.
+Operators can launch the scheduler directly from any generated job, then reschedule, cancel, or retry failed drops inline.
+The same API endpoints documented above power external integrations, making it easy to plug the automation flow into other calendaring or posting tools.